NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 ### The Concept of Features

-A core concept of E2CC is the separation of the data being visualized from the actual visible representation.
+A core concept of the kit app is the separation of the data being visualized from the actual visible representation.
 A particular piece of data, combined with a description of how it is to be visualized, is called a *feature*.